 The Program Council works to enhance collaboration between committees and task forces, set the church calendar, and grow lay leadership.
 In years not impacted by the pandemic, the Council coordinates approximately four all-church events in which multiple program areas participate.
 It is facilitated by a Convener.
-One or more members of the Coordinating Team and Board of Trustees regularly attend Council meetings.
+The Council has representation on the Management Advisory Team and the Board of Trustees.

 The mission of Adult RE at UUCB is to provide a “pathway” to spiritual, moral and intellectual development.
 Through a variety of educational presentations, inquiry and discussion groups, classes, and workshops, participants can gain better insight into their own and others’ spiritual beliefs and practices.
 This can lead to more compassion for differences and also to an understanding of what we all have in common.

 Bringing these learning groups together under the Adult Religious Exploration Program encourages communication and coordination among the various programs.
 Acting together the groups can strengthen and energize each other and heighten awareness and appreciation of the programs both at UUCB and in the community.

 - Adult Workshops & Classes